hbctraining/Pseudobulk-for-scRNAseq/lessons/02_DEanalysis_using_FindMarkers.md

 Below we have described in more detail what each of these arguments mean :

-- `logfc.threshold`: minimum log2 fold change for average expression of gene in group relative to the average expression in all other groups combined.
+- `logfc.threshold`: The minimum log2 fold change for average expression of gene in group relative to the average expression in all other groups combined.
 Default is 0.25.
-- `min.diff.pct`: minimum percent difference between the percent of cells expressing the gene in the group and the percent of cells expressing gene in all other groups combined.
+- `min.diff.pct`: The minimum percent difference between the percent of cells expressing the gene in the group and the percent of cells expressing gene in all other groups combined.
-- `min.pct`: only test genes that are detected in a minimum fraction of cells in either of the two populations.
+- `min.pct`: Only test genes that are detected in a minimum fraction of cells in either of the two populations.
 Meant to speed up the function by not testing genes that are very infrequently expressed.
 Default is 0.1.
-- `ident.1`: this function only evaluates one group at a time; here you would specify the group of interest.
+- `ident.1`: This function only evaluates one group at a time; here you would specify the group of interest.
 These values must be set in the `Idents()`.
-- `ident.2`: here you would specify the group you want to compare `ident.1` against.
+- `ident.2`: Here you would specify the group you want to compare `ident.1` against.

 ## Setting up